 What if the Dog scooting continues?

 Your veterinarian should recheck the anal glands if the dog's scooting behavior continues more than a couple of days following sac emptying.
 If left unattended, an abscess can develop in the gland and rupture through the skin of the rectal region causing bleeding.
 A ruptured anal sac abscess is oftentimes mistaken for rectal bleeding.
 Anal sac abscesses are generally treated with antibiotics, pain medications and warm compressing the area at home.

 Another important reason to have your pet examined by your veterinarian if scooting continues is that there could also be other causes of this behavior such as allergies, parasites or even referred back pain.

 What if my pet suffers from anal sac impaction on a regular basis?

-If your pet’s anal sacs need to be emptied every month or more, you may opt to have the sacs surgically (and therefore permanently) removed.
-The procedure can be complicated as the sacs are located next to many important nerves—mainly those that control rectal sphincter function—and meaning, if improperly performed, your pet could permanently loose control of its bowel function.
+If your dog scooting is a regular occurrence at your home and your pet’s anal sacs need to be expressed every month or more, you may opt to have the sacs surgically (and therefore permanently) removed.
+The procedure to remove a dog's anal glands can be complicated as the sacs are located next to many important nerves—mainly those that control rectal sphincter function—and meaning, if improperly performed, your pet could permanently loose control of its bowel function.
 Despite how scary this sounds, anal sac removal is considered a relatively “simple” surgery by experienced surgeons.